Dungeons and Dragons

 In short, I missed playing D&D over the years, but now had a chance to play.

 Did I mention BG3 is co-op?
 No?
 Well...it is.
 Co-op means at least two people can play at the same time.
-In BG3's case, it's not just multi-player over the internet, but also "local co-op" -- so you can play next to each other the couch ("couch co-op") as well.
-My wife, an avid gamer and board/table top game player, had never played D&D. It was fun to walk her through stats and classes (and subclasses!).
+In BG3's case, it's not just multi-player over the internet, but also "local co-op" -- so you can also play simultaneously next to each other ("couch co-op").
+Even thought my wife is an avid gamer and board/table top game player, she had never played D&D. It was fun to walk her through stats and classes (and subclasses!).
 Once she had the basics figured out, and how D&D rules worked, we played a campaign through to the end.
-And it was so fun!
+And it was soooooo fun!

 It's been really great!
 Plus, it's brought D&D back into my life.
 The combinations are endless in BG3.
 Hats off to Larian Studios!

 One more thing: BG3 is quite the programming feat...there are not only race- and class-dependent abilities, but race- and class-dependent conversations.
-One misspoken response can lead to a devastating battle or a peaceful solution.
+One misspoken (or bad roll of the dice) response can lead to a devastating battle or a peaceful solution.
 The gameplay and interaction seems endless.
 We'll be playing it for years, most likely.
+Especially with the newly-allowed mods which make for even more exciting and challenging options!

 At least until something else comes along to our liking.